 Marketing buzz words and phrases come and go; we all know that.
-But the relatively new ‘brand activation’ – the strategy of using interactive campaigns and experiences that inspire your customers to engage with the brand – is, we think, here to stay.
+But ‘brand activation’ – the strategy of using interactive campaigns and experiences that inspire your customers to engage with the brand – is, we think, here to stay.
 And if it’s not part of your marketing plan, maybe it should be!

 The beauty of brand activation is that your campaign can take just about any form – be it a digital campaign, shopper marketing, consumer promotion or experiential marketing.
 The aim is a best-practice campaign that’s aligned with your brand strategy, is measurable and focused on ROI.